hashgraph/hedera-services/hedera-node/docs/dev/rebuilt-data-structures.md

 [iterating over the unique tokens in state and updating the relation for all treasury-owned NFTs](https://github.com/hashgraph/hedera-services/blob/master/hedera-node/src/main/java/com/hedera/services/store/tokens/views/UniqTokenViewsManager.java#L228).

-:memo:&nbsp;**Maintaining** this structure again works differently based on the the value of `tokens.nfts.useTreasuryWildcards`.
+:memo:&nbsp;**Maintaining** this structure again works differently based on the value of `tokens.nfts.useTreasuryWildcards`.
 As noted above, it is simply not used when `tokens.nfts.useTreasuryWildcards=false`.
 When `tokens.nfts.useTreasuryWildcards=true`,